Parallel Verses

 Ecclesiastes 5:13-14

-There is a serious and severe evil which I have seen under the sun: riches were kept by their owner to his hurt.
+There is a grievous evil which I have seen under the sun: riches being kept and hoarded by their owner to his own misery.

 Ecclesiastes 5:18-19

-Behold, what I have seen to be good and fitting is for one to eat and drink, and to find enjoyment in all the labor in which he labors under the sun all the days which God gives him -- "for this is his [allotted] part.
+Behold, here is what I have seen to be good and fitting: to eat and drink, and to find enjoyment in all the labor in which he labors under the sun during the few days of his life which God gives him—for this is his [allotted] reward.

 Jeremiah 2:31